Waking up with numbness in hands, continuous tingling in your hands and arm are common signs of carpal tunnel syndrome.

 Typically, Carpal Tunnel Syndrome worsens over time if patients don’t receive proper treatment.
 Hence, early diagnosis and appropriate treatment are critical.
 Our trained physical therapists can diagnose the problem via a thorough physical exam.
 It involves X-rays, flexibility tests, and a comparative analysis of your previous medical records.

 The diagnostic reports provide more clarity about your condition.
-We use the acquired information to develop a targeted physical therapy plan.
+We use the acquired Carpal Tunnel Syndrome diagnosis information to develop a targeted physical therapy plan.

-If you want to learn more about Carpal Tunnel Syndrome’s treatment, give us a call @ 201-773-8851 or book an initial consultation session with us today.
+If you want to learn more about physical therapy for Carpal Tunnel Syndrome, give us a call @ 201-773-8851 or book an initial consultation session with us today.